 The paper is organized as follows: In Section 2, we provide the necessary concepts of stochastic processes and random differential equations.
-In Section 3, we introduce the class of structural dynamical causal models, define SCMs as special cases of SDCMs, define interventions, define the graph of an SDCM, discuss initial conditions, and provide existence and uniqueness results of solutions.
+In Section 3, we introduce the class of structural dynamical causal models, define SCMs as special cases of SDCMs, define interventions, define the graph of an SDCM, discuss initial conditions, study existence and uniqueness of solutions, and derive a Markov property for SDCMs.
 In Section 4, we define the equilibration operation on steady SDCMs, define the graph of the equilibrated SDCM, describe the commutation of the intervention and the equilibration operation, study the inverse problem of finding steady SDCMs with non-trivial dynamics for which all the solutions equilibrate to solutions of the SCM, and discuss subtleties in the causal interpretation of the graph of the equilibrated SDCM.
 We conclude with a discussion and some open problems in Section 5.
 Proofs are provided in Appendix A.